OluchiAroh/FunGen_Class/README.md

  + Samtools
  + Gffread

-For Satistical analysis, the following program was run in R
+For Statistical analysis, the following program was run in R

  + DeSeq2
  + MAplot